OpenEvalProject/evals/manuscripts/elife-106823/v1/manuscript.md

 Primers for Recombinase Polymerase Amplification (RPA) of targeted regions were designed in Primer-BLAST (Ye et al., 2012) using the customized parameters described by Kellner et al., 2019.
 Oligonucleotides prone to generate self-dimers or cross-primer dimers detected by Multiple Primer Analyzer (Thermo Fisher) were discarded.
 Primers selected for each SHERLOCK assay are listed and highlighted in Supplementary file 2.
 The T7 promoter sequence (5′ GAAATTAATACGACTCACTATAGGG) was added at each 5′ end of the selected forward primers to enable the in vitro transcription necessary for Cas13a detection (Kellner et al., 2019).

-## Production of crRNAs and positive controls
+### Production of crRNAs and positive controls

 crRNA production was carried out as previously described (Kellner et al., 2019; Sima et al., 2022).
 Briefly, each crRNA DNA template, containing the spacer (specific targeted region) followed by the direct repeat (5′GATTTAGACTACCCCAAAAACGAAGGGGACTAAAAC) and the T7 promoter sequence, was in vitro transcribed using the HiScribe T7 Quick High Yield RNA Synthesis Kit (NEB) and purified using magnetic beads (Agencourt RNAClean XP).
 DNA template sequences used for the synthesis of each crRNA are detailed in Supplementary file 2.

 For the production of the synthetic positive controls, in vitro transcription of the targets was performed as previously described (Sima et al., 2022) using RNA from the target species for each specific assay.
 The amount of template used to produce the positive control for each assay was as follows: 200 ng of RNA from T. b. brucei Lister 427 for 18S pan-trypanosomatid and 18S pan-Trypanozoon assays, 120 ng of RNA from T. b. gambiense ELIANE strain for TgSGP assay, 120 ng of RNA from T. vivax Magnan strain for IFX assay, 230 ng of RNA from T. congolense Savannah subgroup IL1180 strain for 18S T. congolense-specific assay and 5 ng of RNA from T. theileri for 18S T. theileri-specific assay.
 Due to a lack of T. simiae and T. suis genetic material, the positive controls were synthesized at Eurogentec using the in-silico predicted sequence of the target region.
 Primers and target regions used to produce positive controls are listed in the Supplementary file 3.

-## SHERLOCK assays
+### SHERLOCK assays

 SHERLOCK assays were performed as previously described (Kellner et al., 2019; Sima et al., 2022).
 RPA was performed using the TwistAmp Basic kit (TwistDx) following the manufacturer’s instructions with slight modifications.
 To enable reverse transcription of the RPA (RT-RPA), 2.2 U of transcriptor reverse transcriptase (Roche) was added to the reaction.
 Specific RPA primer pairs were used for each target amplification at a concentration of 480 nM per primer, and the amplification reaction was carried out in a heating block at 42°C for 45 min (Sima et al., 2022).
 Leptotrichia wadeii Cas13a (LwCas13a) enzyme was produced as previously described (Kellner et al., 2019; Sima et al., 2022).
 Briefly, pC013-Twinstrep-SUMO-huLwCas13a plasmid (Addgene plasmid #90097) was inserted into Escherichia coli RosettaTM 2(DE3) pLysS competent cells for LwCas13a expression and purification (Gootenberg et al., 2017).
 Purified LwCas13a was conserved in Storage buffer (SB: Tris-HCl 1 M, NaCl 5 M, DTT 1 M and glycerol) (Kellner et al., 2019) in single-use aliquots at –80°C to avoid freeze–thaw cycles.

 The Cas13a–crRNA-mediated target detection reaction was performed simultaneously with the in vitro transcription of the target amplified by RT-RPA.
 In vitro transcription of the amplified target was performed using T7 RNA polymerase (Biosearch technology).
 Each Cas13a detection reaction was run in triplicate on a TECAN plate reader (INFINITE F200 PRO M PLEX) and fluorescence readouts were collected every 10 min for 3 hr.
 All reactions were carried out with the inclusion of a negative control template (NCT) adding nuclease-free water as input, and a positive control template (PCT), here the in vitro produced positive control for each specific SHERLOCK.
 For screening samples from epidemiological surveys, the same protocol as described above was used, except a TECAN plate reader (INFINITE F200 PRO Option Infinite F Nano +) was used and the assay was performed without replicates.
 Optimizations were carried out either at Institut Pasteur in Paris (France) or at INTERTRYP unit in Montpellier (France), while analysis of samples from epidemiological surveys was carried out at Institut Pasteur of Guinea.

-## Data representation and statistical analyses
+### Data representation and statistical analyses

 Fold-change over background fluorescence was used to represent fluorescence readouts for all SHERLOCK assays.
 Background fluorescence is given by the NCT evaluation, where water is used as input material for the RPA reaction.
-For each test, sample fluorescence obtained after 3 hr of reading was divided by NCT fluorescence at the same time,FC=Fsamplet=3hFnctmeant=3h\begin{document}$$\displaystyle  FC=\frac{Fsamplet=3h}{Fnctmeant=3h}$$\end{document}
+For each test, sample fluorescence obtained after 3 hr of reading was divided by NCT fluorescence at the same time,

+$$
+FC=\frac{Fsamplet=3h}{Fnctmeant=3h}
+$$

 where FC represents Fold-Change over background fluorescence, Fsample t = 3h represents sample fluorescence obtained after 3 hr and Fnct mean t = 3h represents NCT fluorescence after 3 hr of reactions.